 Free and open source software is not an all or nothing proposition.
-You might test a few applications at first, and add more programs once your students and staff become more comfortable with alternatives to commercial software.
+You might test a few applications, and add more programs after your students and staff become comfortable with alternatives to commercial software.

 Red Hat’s community site, opensource.com, is another excellent resource for software ideas and success stories.

 An outstanding text editor for coding, web design, and writing: atom.io.

 Audio recording and editing: www.audacityteam.org.